sijiafan/academic_personal_website/content/publication/flood/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Flood Risk, Firm Resilience and Market Dynamics"
+title: "Flooded but Thriving?
+The Uneven Economic Impact of Floods and Flood Risk"
 authors: ["Sijia Fan"]
 date: 2024-05-01
 featured: true
 publication_types: ["3"]

 # Publication name and optional abbreviated version.
-publication: "Working Paper"
+publication: "JMP"
 publication_short: ""

 # Abstract and optional shortened version.
-abstract: "I study the impact of floods and flood risk exposure on the firms’ and establishments’ performances in the US.
-Using high-resolution satellite data, I construct a novel dataset at the establishment level with flooding history and flood risk based on FEMA flood maps.
-I find that flood risk reduces establishments’ employment levels due to the expected direct damages, and a decreased labor supply driven by changes in workers’ location choices and reduced real wages in the local region.
-In the year of a flood event, there are significant negative impacts on establishments’ employment.
-However, in the subsequent years, these impacts become significantly positive.
-The potential channels include flood insurance, disaster aid, and community resilience but are not due to reasons such as survivorship bias.
-In addition, I find significant negative stock market reactions to flood occurrences.
-The negative reaction is more pronounced for firms lacking prior flood risk disclosures, those without existing establishments in high-risk areas, and those with no prior experience of major flooding events."
+abstract: "I examine the effects of floods and flood risk on US establishments and firms by combining establishment-level data with FEMA flood maps and high-resolution remote sensing.
+I document significant increases in employment and sales at flooded establishments.
+Using event study and spatial regression discontinuity around regulatory boundaries, I provide novel evidence that federal flood insurance helps post-disaster recovery.
+I also find suggestive evidence of positive regional spillovers from federal spending.
+In contrast, establishments located in high-risk flood zones tend to reduce employment, potentially due to disincentive effects of elevated insurance costs and reduced local economic diversity.
+At the firm level, I use large language models to classify voluntary flood risk disclosures in 10-K filings and earnings calls.
+Firms with higher flood exposure are more likely to disclose relevant risks and adjust their operations by reducing their inventories and tangible assets.
+Meanwhile, I find significant negative stock market reactions to floods, particularly for firms that lack prior flood risk disclosures, have no establishments in high-risk areas, or have not previously experienced major flooding.
+Overall, my study underscores the role of insurance and risk disclosures in post-disaster recovery, while pointing to the broader economic costs of chronic climate risk exposure and the importance of aligning long-term policy and market incentives to promote sustainable development."

 # Custom links (optional).
 #   Uncomment and edit lines below to show custom links.